renovatebot/renovate/docs/design-decisions.md

 ## Separate Minor and Major PRs

 `renovate` will create multiple branches/PRs if both major and minor branch upgrades are available.
-For example if the current example is 1.6.0 and upgrades to 1.7.0 and 2.0.0 exist, then `renovate` will raise PRs for both the 1.x upgrade(s) and 2.x upgrade(s).
+For example, if the current example is 1.6.0 and upgrades to 1.7.0 and 2.0.0 exist, then `renovate` will raise PRs for both the 1.x upgrade(s) and 2.x upgrade(s).